Daarmom/Netflix-GPT/README.md

 - BugFix : If the user is not logged in Redirect /browse to Login Page
 - Unsubscribe to the onAuthStateChanged callback
 - Add hardcoded values to the constant file
+- Register TMDB API & create an App & get access Token
+- Get data fom TMDB Now Playing movies list API
   Fetch from TMDB (The Movies Database)

 # Getting Started with Create React App